Daily life at MCP (As told by intern Rita Naus)

 We all have our favourite dive sites depending on ones crazy love for invertebrates, frogfishes, corals, the length of surface swims, access to food, a shower, a toilet or just the simple free life of the bushes to be our toilet and the sea to be our shower.
 In the end though, when you start your descend and find yourself again in these serene waters surrounded by amazing corals, invertebrates, fish and the sound of chewing marine life, there’s nothing else to feel but blessed.

 Before I came here, I had just one dive when I was 13 years old.
 I remember it to be such a crazy experience.
 These first breaths under water and then realizing all the life down there not to be seen from land.
 I remember diving with my dad and at one point seeing him lose his regulator in a moment of panic.
-It left me a little bit anxious, but now 10 years later, within 10 weeks time I am close to reaching my 100th dive and all I want is to explore this world we have down there.
+It left me a little bit anxious, but now 10 years later, within 10 weeks time I’ve completed several PADI scuba courses and am close to reaching my 100th dive and all I want is to explore this world we have down there.
 The things you see make you question everything you ever learned before.

 I came to MCP for an internship.
 I wanted to have more knowledge and experience in marine life and want to work for an organisation that aims to sustain our environment.
 I still have 2 months left here.
 From day one, every day has been an adventure, no dull moments.
 As an intern you are given responsibility on different activities.
 These activities vary from my own research to teaching kids to organizing events et cetra.
 My own research is on sedimentation and nutrient pollution.
 After the typhoon in 2011 it seems that some of the dive sites have developed slower than others, this could be due to forms of pollution.
 To find out if this is the case I try to measure the amount of sedimentation at different dive sites and measure the amount of nutrients in the water.